CalebEverett/arloader/README.md

 Uploaded 10 files in 1 bundle transaction.
 Run `arloader raw-status a3USnDu6Goq2O6ndbhtornjDPM3nk9v61E-Oklzgle8` to confirm status.

-Files will be available at https://arweave.net/<bundle_item_id> once the bundle transaction has been confirmed.
+Files will be available at https://arweave.net/<BUNDLE_ITEM_ID> once the bundle transaction has been confirmed.

-They will also be available at https://arweave.net/aHYRHIQg2BRqzQcyfYdG7vvsbZZZLkmsUJ8SsDQPsmE/<file_path>.
+They will also be available at https://arweave.net/aHYRHIQg2BRqzQcyfYdG7vvsbZZZLkmsUJ8SsDQPsmE/<FILE_PATH>.
 ```

 ## Usage with SOL

 You can use SOL to pay for your tranactions without going through the hassle of procuring AR tokens.

-Arloader usage is pretty much exactly the same as above, with the addtion of the `--with-sol` flag.
+Arloader usage is pretty much exactly the same as above, with the addition of the `--with-sol` flag.

 1. To get an estimate of the cost of uploading your files run